The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Introduction

+The authors would like to thank the anonymous referee for helpful suggestions.
 Y. Luo would like to thank Michael Rapoport for his encouragement and comments on this paper.
 Q. He would like to thank Rong Zhou for collaboration and various discussions that were very helpful for the current project.
+We would also like to thank Xuhua He, Chao Li, Sian Nie, Qingchao Yu and Wei Zhang for helpful discussion and comments.

 Q. He and Y. Luo would like to thank the Institute for Advanced Study in Mathematics at Zhejiang University and the Morningside Center of Mathematics at Chinese Academy of Sciences for their hospitality during the Summer 2024 when part of this work was done.
-Y. Shi would like to thank Zhejiang University for its start-up grant.
+Y. Shi is supported by the start-up grant and Qizhen Grant of Zhejiang University.